jmjanisch/bitwise/ProjectPlan.md

 * look at putting maven into project
 * create request object
 * create project plan
+* do journal entry

 ##week 2:
 * work on parsing request with jersey
 * work on logic for sending response
 * parsing response with jersey
+* do journal entry

 ##week 3:
 * deploy on openshift